-If you’re in the corner of shaving then read on to see tips on making this a pain free process and prevent razor burns, cuts and ingrown hair.
+If you’ve decided you want to shave your armpits, scroll down and read to see tips on making this a pain free process minus the razor burn, cuts and ingrown hair.

-Never shave an armpit full of sweat, deodorant residue or oil because these contaminants will clog and reduce the effectiveness of the razor.
+Never shave an armpit full of sweat, oil or deodorant residue because these contaminants will clog and reduce the effectiveness of the razor.

 Also the sweat produced in your underarms traps bacteria and if you cut yourself shaving, it will be easier to get an infection.

-One way to exfoliate your underarm area is to gently rub it with a coarse face towel.
-Make sure to use a new one every time.
+If you’re using a towel make sure to use a new one every time.
 The last thing you want to expose your armpit to is a dirty towel.

-Another way is to use a combination of 2 tablespoons brown sugar, 1 tablespoon organic honey and a teaspoon of lemon water then apply this in a gentle circular motion while in the shower.
-This recipe helps 3-fold.
+This recipe includes the combination of 2 tablespoons brown sugar, 1 tablespoon organic honey and a teaspoon of lemon water then apply this in a gentle circular motion while in the shower.

-Honey hydrates underarms, brown sugar removes dead skin cells (or exfoliate) and lemon has bleaching properties that whiten skin.
+Honey hydrates underarms, the coarseness of brown sugar help remove dead skin cells (or exfoliate) and lemon has bleaching properties that whiten skin.

 This tip applies best during the summer time where it is hot and humid (depending on where you live).

-Doing it at night also gives you ample time to shave so you don’t rush and make unnecessary mistakes.
+Doing it at night time allows you to relax so you don’t rush and make unnecessary mistakes.

-Avoid dragging a razor on a dry armpit, it will create a lot of friction and could potentially irritate an already sensitive area.
+Avoid dragging a razor on a dry armpit, it will create a lot of friction that could potentially irritate an already sensitive area.